alisd23/ngrx-form-pure/README.md

 ### Checkbox Input Group

-Checkbox groups require a bit of custom code, but can be accomplished fairly concisely by utilising the [valueTransformer](#value-transformer) and [stateTransformer](#state-transformer) `fieldDirective` inputs.
+Checkbox groups require a bit of custom code, but can be accomplished fairly concisely by utilising the [valueTransformer](#value-transformer) and [stateTransformer](#state-transformer) inputs for any `ngrxField` elements.

 These transformer function inputs `valueTransformer` and `stateTransformer` transform the fields *input value* and *state value* respectively, before being set: